MegApril/police-staffing-analysis/SQL/SQL-queries.md

 FROM ranked;
 ```
 ### Proactive vs. Reactive vs. Organizational Workload Only
-Make sure total hours from each workload category matches total workload hours when grouped by month in the following query if running both
+Make sure total hours from each workload category matches total workload hours when grouped by month in the following query (workload type by month) if running both.
 ```SQL
 SELECT
   CASE